Step 1: Stone Steps Overview

 Path building techniques are fairly straightforward; a novice can tackle this project.
 But stair building is a bit more complex.
 You should have some experience assembling paths or walls on flat yards before taking on a project as big as ours.

 Normally a project this large would be a job for pros only.
 But the modular concrete block system we used vastly simplifies the process.

 While the technical side of this project isn’t too difficult, the labor involved in a project this large can be daunting.
 You’ll have to dig out tons of soil and move dozens of concrete blocks.
 (Our step blocks weigh more than 100 lbs. each.)
-The three sets of steps in this project, the 40-ft.-long path and the patio would take you at least 10 full days to complete.
+The three sets of stone steps in this project, the 40-ft.-long path and the patio would take you at least 10 full days to complete.
 (Pros could complete it in four days.)

 To do a first-rate job, you’ll need several special tools—a plate compactor (Photo 10), a cutoff saw with a diamond blade and a hand tamper (Photo 3).
 Don’t be intimidated by the size and weight of the compactor and saw.
 Although heavy, both are fairly easy and safe to operate.